CALL US AND ASK ABOUT PRIVATE PARTY BOOKINGS MON-WED *** Closed Dec 24th-25th***

-The Big Hole Valley has been known by the Flathead Indians as "La-im-tse-la-lik" place of the ground squirrel trappers as a "hole", "the big hole basin", "the land of big snows" and through the ranching influence, "the land of 10,000 haystacks".
-The valley was visited by the Lewis and Clark Expedition on July 7, 1806, Captain Clarks return leg of the expedition stopped for lunch at a "Boiling Springs" here at Jackson.
+The Big Hole Valley has been known by the Flathead Indians as La-im-tse-la-lik, "place of the ground squirrel," by trappers as a "hole," "the big hole basin," "the land of big snows," and through the ranching community as "the land of 10,000 haystacks."
+The valley was visited by the Lewis and Clark Expedition on July 7, 1806.
+Captain Clark's return leg of the expedition stopped for lunch at a "Boiling Springs" here in Jackson.

 Enjoy a great day of fishing on the beautiful Big Hole River.
-Try your hand at catching one of the trophy size Brown Trout, Brook Trout, Rainbow Trout or Grayling.
-For more information on fishing access areas please contact the Wisdom Ranger District.
+Try your hand at catching one of the trophy-sized brown trout, brook trout, rainbow trout, or grayling.
+For more information on fishing access areas, please contact the Wisdom Ranger District (see links below).

-Other outdoor activities include bird, watching, wildlife viewing, hunting, snowshoeing, photography opportunities, hiking, snow activities, boating, sightseeing.
-The options are limitles
+Other outdoor activities include bird-watching, wildlife-viewing, hunting, snowshoeing, photography opportunities, hiking, snow activities, boating, and sightseeing.
+The options are endless!

-Enjoy a busy day of digging for quarts crystals at Crystal Park Recreational Mineral Collection Area.
-Crystals rage in color from clear or cloudy, white, gray or purple.
+Enjoy a busy day of digging for quartz crystals at Crystal Park Recreational Mineral Collection Area!
+There, you'll find crystals ranging in color from clear or cloudy to white, gray or purple.

-Located in the Beaverhead Deerlodge National Forest, on the Pioneer Scenic Byway the facilities are open to the public, with digging permitted on approx. 30 acres of national forest land, from May 15th to October 15th depending on road and weather conditions.
+Located in the Beaverhead-Deerlodge National Forest on the Pioneer Scenic Byway, the facilities are open to the public, with digging permitted on approximately 30 acres of national forest land.
+Crystal Park is open from May 15th to October 15th, depending on road and weather conditions.
 A recreational use fee of $5.00 per vehicle helps maintain the facilities.

-Take a day trip to this historic site to learn about the Nez Perce (Nee-Me-Poo) war of 1877.
-And the August 9th and 10th siege of the Battle of the Big Hole.
+Take a day trip to this historic site to learn about the Nez Perce (Nee-Me-Poo) War of 1877 and the August 9th siege of the Battle of the Big Hole.
 This was the last Indian War in the United States.

-The visitor center is open daily to share a video program, museum, photographs and personal items belonging to some of the battles participants.
-Hike the trails which lead to the points of interest, such as Nez Perce Camp Site, Siege Area, and Howitzer Capture Site.
+The visitor center is open daily, offering a video program, museum, photographs and personal items belonging to some of the battle's participants.
+Hike the trails that lead to the points of interest, such as the Nez Perce campsite and National Historic Trail, siege area, and Howitzer Capture Site.

-Pack a picnic lunch and bring a fishing pole, fishing is permitted in the battlefield.
-Come and explorer all the amazing history that the battlefield has to offer.
+Pack a picnic lunch and bring a fishing pole as fishing is permitted in the Battlefield.
+Take the opportunity to explore all the amazing history that the Battlefield has to offer!

 For more information on lake locations, fishing access, hiking trails and campgrounds please

 Enjoy a fabulous day of skiing at either Lost Trail Powder Mountain or Maverick Mountain Ski Areas.
-Both are only about 45 minutes from Jackson you can enjoy a day on the slopes.
+Both are only about 45 minutes from Jackson--go enjoy a day on the slopes!

 Bannack State Park is one of America's best preserved ghost towns.
 Come and walk the deserted

-Take a beautiful ride over the Pioneer Mountains Scenic Byway to visit theh Coolidge Mine Site.
+Take a beautiful ride over the Pioneer Mountains Scenic Byway to visit the Coolidge Mine Site.

-Founded around 1919, Coolidge was one of Montana's largest and final silver developments.
+Founded around 1919, Coolidge was one of Montana's largest, and the final, silver developments.

 Coolidge is about 51 miles from Jackson, MT.